(odd effects)

 Prism Langton (8) A talented child whose abilities and welfare are overlooked with all that is going on.
 She tries to mediate between her mother and father and protect her younger brother.
 When it becomes too much, she escapes into dis-association by twirling.
 She wants help with her with her science project.

 Parker Langton (6) keeps his vision and interest centered closely around him.
 Prism is his only constant as they shuttle between parents.
-The police ran over his favorite toy.
+The police accidentally run over his favorite toy.

 Sergeant Wu (40s) Tired of seeing dead women.
 It’s all life and death for her.
 She’s lost touch with the nuances.